1867 FRANKFORD ARSENAL 5 ROUND 50/70 AMMUNITION

 future, keeping the rest protected in the paper board

-wrappers.
 Issued for use in the US Army .50 caliber

 original 5 Round “CENTRE PRIMED METALLIC CARTRIDGES

 rounds of internally primed copper cartridges.
-The

-of the scarcer, desirable, early and historically
+These packets are one of the scarcer, desirable, early

-significant Indian War ammunition packets, as one of the
+and historically significant Indian War ammunition

-early arsenal loadings for the Model 1866 Rifle and the
+Model 1866 Rifle and the Sharps Conversion Carbines.

-these packets have become difficult to find available on
+difficult to find available on today’s market, and they

 NOTE: The 40 Round wrapper is not